ultimape/garden/weeds/praetor-labs/project-proposals/2022/07/project-viril.md

 ## Project Overview

-A project proposal to address covid related health concerns about fertility.
+A project proposal to address COVID related health concerns about male fertility.

 ### People